RobertMeissner/GildedRose-Refactoring-Kata/python/notes.md

 tests import fixture from root and execute the main function.

 coverage: 100% for gilded_rose.py - at least that is good.
 But: the test is inunderstandable.

+## Restructuring

+created src and moved files around
+- updated imports

+found: "from gilded_rose import *"
+- removed and replaced by explicit call

+approvaltests kind of flaky: a single new line caused it to fail